Registering an office or home

 If contracts/variation letters are received after the payroll cut-off date, the allowance will begin from the following month and, if relevant, backdated to the effective date of the change.

-Are staff members on hybrid or office-based contracts eligible to receive the homeworking allowance?
+Hybrid or office-based contracts eligible and the homeworking allowance

 Staff on hybrid or office-based contracts are not eligible for the homeworking allowance.